microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

 Most optimizations require exact match of a subgraph.
 That means this tool could only support similar models with such subgraphs.
 Any layout change in subgraph might cause optimization not working.
 Note that different training or export tool (including different versions) might get different graph layouts.

-Here is list of models that have been tested using this tool:
+Here is list of models from [Huggingface Transformers](https://github.com/huggingface/transformers/) that have been tested using this tool:
 - **BertForSequenceClassification** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_glue.py) exported by PyTorch 1.2-1.4 using opset version 10 or 11.
 - **BertForQuestionAnswering** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_squad.py) exported by PyTorch 1.2-1.4 using opset version 10 or 11.
 - **TFBertForSequenceClassification** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_tf_glue.py) exported by keras2onnx installed from its master source.
-- **TFBertForQuestionAnswering** as in [transformers](https://github.com/huggingface/transformers/) exported by keras2onnx installed from its master source.
+- **TFBertForQuestionAnswering** exported by keras2onnx installed from its master source.
-- **GPT2Model** as in [transformers](https://github.com/huggingface/transformers/) exported by PyTorch 1.4 using opset version 10 or 11.
+- **GPT2Model** exported by PyTorch 1.4 using opset version 10 or 11.
+- **GPT2LMHeadModel** exported by PyTorch 1.4 using opset version 10 or 11.
 If your model is not in the list, the optimized model might not work.
 You are welcome to update the scripts to support new models.

 ## Model Verification